Why does my knee replacement feels loose? Image by rattanakun from Canva.Share this Blog

 The need for knee revision surgery due to the knee implant becoming loose is extremely rare, contributing to only 20-30% of ALL knee replacement revision surgeries.
 Providing yourself time to adjust to your new knee is important as people are often not yet used to living with their knee implant causing the “weird feeling” or loose-fitting feeling in their knee.
 However, you may need to see your surgeon again if you experience chronic knee pain, swelling, irritation, your knee feeling like it is going to "give out" and reduced knee bending and straightening all of which is not getting better with time.

-For daily video guided exercises after a knee replacement download the Curovate App.
+For physical therapy video guided exercises after a knee replacement download the Curovate App.
 Curovate provides a personalized physical therapy plan with video guided exercises to complete throughout each stage of the healing process, all in the comfort of your own home.
 Proper rehabilitation can help preserve your knee replacement and improve your pain and activity levels.
 Click the links below to download the app!

 Other recommended blogs